Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 See why exploring the state capital is a capital idea!

 Wind down with a pint at Alaska’s most famous brewery, the Alaska Brewing Company, once you’re done adventuring for the day.
-There’s also a thriving foodie scene and no shortage of great eateries, so you may find yourself thinking of settling down to live in Alaska.
+There’s also a thriving foodie scene and no shortage of top-notch eateries.

 Ketchikan